j1000/blog/_posts/2022-10-27-enhanced_cypress_logging.md

 ![](assets/2022-10-29-14-36-50.png)

 That first line is the kludge.
 There may be better ways to do this, but this is the only one I know of myself.
-It's referencing a value on the Cypress object, a value I created myself.
+It's referencing a value on the Cypress object, containing a string representation of a function.
 (Never mind that `cy.checkpoint()` for now; maybe I'll talk about that in a future blog post.)

 Here is the definition.
 This goes in your `e2e.js` file (the JavaScript file which is run before each test when doing e2e testing).